 *Smoke particles that fall onto surfaces.
 These particles last for years and are inhaled by adults, children, babies and pets from furniture surfaces, rugs and carpets, bare floors, etc.

 The most effective way to remove most of the pollution is to permanently remove all rugs and upholstered furniture, repaint walls and ceilings, and wash all hard surfaces in the entire home.
-Even then, there will most probably be some exposure from the smoke gasses and smoke particles as these last for years.

 Wash the walls and paint with a stainblocker to seal in any odor.
 Put in new carpet and pads.
 Try salvaging any upholstered furniture with a vinegar/detergent solution with baking soda to remove the smoke smell.
 New air filters on furnace and air purifier unit as well.
 A diffuser with essential oils such as eucalyptus, lavender or lemon will make a big difference and add a beneficial healing for persons' breathing of the air in the home.